tmobile/tmobile-api-security-lib/poptoken-lib/poptoken-validator/java-lib-tmobile-oss-poptoken-validator/readme.md

             // STEP 4: Create RSAPublicKey from publicKeyPemString RSAPublicKey rsaPublicKey = PopTokenValidatorUtils.keyPemStringToRsaPublicKey(publicKeyPemString);

-            // STEP 5: Validate the PoP token using PopTokenValidator.validatePopToken method, this method will throw
+            // STEP 5: Validate the PoP token using PopTokenValidator.validatePopTokenWithRsaPublicKey method, this method will throw
             // PopTokenValidatorException if the PoP token is invalid or the PoP token cannot be validated popTokenValidator.validatePopTokenWithRsaPublicKey(popToken, rsaPublicKey, ehtsValuesMap);
             fail("The PopTokenValidatorException should have been thrown as the this is an expired token");